oracle-livelabs/pts/ai-vector-embedding-python/labs/labs.md

       </copy>
     ```

     **NOTE:** The first time you run this program you may notice that it downloads a series of dependencies.
+The files have already been downloaded in our Oracle LiveLab environment so you should not see these download operations.

     You should see the following: